Peprah and Ndah: Orlando Pirates confirm signings of Ghana and Nigeria internationals

 Only Diawisie Taylor of Karela United scored more goals than Peprah, who is a Ghana under-23 international having been invited for the friendlies against Japan and South Korea earlier this year.

 When welcoming the duo to the club, Pirates' administrative manager Floyd Mbele, said: “We are proud to announce the signings of Olisa and Kwame.
-I would like to personally thank both Akwa United and King Faisal Football Club for the professional manner that they handled these transactions," Mbele said.
+I would like to personally thank both Akwa United and King Faisal Football Club for the professional manner that they handled these transactions."

 The club also confirmed that Ndah and Peprah have signed three-year deals.